-So if you don’t have an early flight, where to stay in Mexico City shouldn’t be impacted by whether you have a flight day or not.
-If you do have an early departure though, or just a long layover in this Aeromexico hub city, you might want to look at the airport hotels that will get you to the airline counter a few minutes after you check out, no stressing about traffic, construction, or accidents.
+If you’re leaving outside of rush hour, where to stay in Mexico’s capital city shouldn’t be impacted by whether you have a flight day or not.
+If you do have an early departure though, or just a long layover in this Aeromexico hub city, you might want to look at the Mexico City airport hotels that will get you to the airline counter a few minutes after you check out, no stressing about traffic, construction, or accidents.

 Hilton Mexico City Airport